Text consolidated by Valsts valodas centrs (State

 employer;

-months, the investment project creates a net increase in the
+c) the investment project creates a net increase in the number

-number of employees within the meaning of Article 2(32) of
+of employees within the meaning of Article 2(32) of Commission

 d) a capital company ensures, not later than within three

-years after completing initial investments, each workplace with
+years after completion of the initial investments, each workplace

-an employee whose declared place of residence is located in the
+with an employee whose declared place of residence is located in

-Latgale Planning Region in respect of the Latgale Special
+the Latgale planning region in respect of the capital companies

 e) each workplace is retained for at least five years in a